JolomonSon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-The su - {user} command swiches the current user to the one specified in the curly braces
+The whoami command displays the username of the current user